lincolnloop/goodconf/README.rst

 1. Accidental leaks via logging or error reporting services.
-2. Child process inheritance (see `ImageTragick <https://imagetragick.com/>`__ for an idea why this could be bad.
+2. Child process inheritance (see `ImageTragick <https://imagetragick.com/>`__ for an idea why this could be bad).

 Second, in practice on deployment environments, environment variables end up getting written to a number of files (cron, bash profile, service definitions,